 - Be gentle when handling the hot rice, if you carefully take it out, the grains will not break and you will see long-grain rice just like my Biryani pictures 🙂

-- Make the marinade by mixing ginger, garlic, red chili powder, ground coriander, turmeric, garam masala, fenugreek leaves, salt, mint leaves, cilantro, lemon juice and yogurt.
+- Make the marinade by mixing ginger, garlic, red chili powder, ground coriander, turmeric, garam masala, fenugreek leaves, salt, mint leaves, cilantro, lemon juice, and yogurt.
 Evenly coat both sides of the fish with the marinade.
-Keep in the refrigerator while preparing rest of the ingredients (steps 1 – 2).
+Keep in the refrigerator while preparing the rest of the ingredients (steps 1 - 2).

 - Rinse and soak basmati rice for 20 minutes.
 Drain and reserve (steps 3 - 4).